JiaLiuJUDY/Minesweeper/README.md

 A ready-to-use python minesweeper code.

 * Minesweeper:
-An auxiliary file when you want to call .py file in terminal.
+An auxiliary file when you want to call .py file in terminal.\n
 Usage: **$ ./Minesweeper**